How can we understand transference and countertransference?

 If we observe people in mourning, there is always this element of regret.
 There is also a need to make reparation.
 This is often symbolic and aesthetic in nature.
 The whole process of the funeral services is in a way a symbolic way of bidding farewell to the dead.
 This helps the living to heal psychically.

-In patients that have problems with the mourning process (e.g. those who cannot move on, those who could not feel sadness, but rage instead, or those who get chronically depressed) are usually stuck in a situation where they aren’t able to fully experience the loss.
-This could be because of their personality structure, from which the defense is against painful experiences.
+Patients that have problems with the mourning process (e.g. those who cannot move on, those who could not feel sadness, but rage instead, or those who get chronically depressed) are usually stuck in a situation where they aren’t able to fully experience the loss.
+This could be because of their personality structure, from which the defence is against painful experiences.
 There is tremendous fear to go to those dark emotions.

 In therapy, these are worked through.
 For this to happen, there needs to be a lot of trust in the psychotherapeutic alliance.
-The therapist and client would spend hours together uncovering the defenses that hold back the client from mourning.
-The technique of therapy is client centered, with a lot of focus on the phenomenology (non verbal experiences) in the therapy session.
+The therapist and client would spend hours together uncovering the defences that hold back the client from mourning.
+The technique of therapy is client centred, with a lot of focus on the phenomenology (non-verbal experiences) in the therapy session.

 In Sagentini’s Art of the mother, the artist uses his art to sublimate the mourning of the loss of his “good mother”.